 And so with the rising trends in feeding raw, with the help of Emma Brown, Customer and Sales Support Team Leader at Natural Instinct, we’re learning how to transition your dog to a raw diet over 7-10 days for long term success.

-Biologically Appropriate Raw Food (BARF)™ diets are based on fresh foods such as raw meat and bones, seasonal fruit and vegetables and minerals and are designed to replicate your dog’s ancestral diet.
+Biologically Appropriate Raw Food (BARF) diets are based on fresh foods such as raw meat and bones, seasonal fruit and vegetables and are designed to replicate your dog’s ancestral diet.

 Just as human food finds itself under the microscope (ingredient suitability, traceability, sustainability, obesity) - phrases like 'convenience' and 'mass-produced' in pet food are being replaced by altogether more thoughtful or responsible notions such as, 'natural', 'well-being' and 'nutritionally-balanced'.

 Emma explains what the main health benefits of feeding a raw diet are:

 By feeding raw dog food, you can be confident that your faithful friend is getting all the essential vitamins, minerals and proteins they need to live a healthy, active life!
 That’s the ethos behind our own food, Natural Instinct.

 All of our delicious complete ranges are packed full of 100% British meats and bone with added fruit, vegetables and natural supplements – frozen to retain all the natural goodness.